 Why would I not make a claim on my insurance?

 You might decide that you’d be financially better off paying for any repairs yourself.
 This could be the case if you stand to lose some (or all) of your no claims discount, which could impact on the cost of your insurance at renewal.

 And if the repairs to your car are likely to cost less than your compulsory and voluntary excess, your insurance provider will probably expect you to sort out paying for any damage yourself.

 How do I tell my insurance provider about an accident?

-You may be asked to have your car repaired in an approved garage so it’s important to wait until you’ve spoken to your provider.
-Getting your car fixed in an unapproved garage could mean your insurance provider decides not to pay out.
+Your insurance provider may ask that you have your car repaired in an approved garage, so don’t do anything until you’ve spoken to them.
+Having your car fixed in an unapproved garage could mean your insurance provider decides not to pay out.

-If you decide you don’t want to make a claim, make this explicit, in this instance it’s worth reinforcing this message in writing.
-Send them a letter or email making it clear that the details you’re providing are for information only.
+If you decide you don’t want to make a claim when you tell your provider about an accident, make this very clear and back it up in writing.
+Send a letter or email stating that the details you’re providing are for information purposes only.